-To establish the framework and procedures by which University Information Technology (IT) accounts are managed and secured, and set guidelines for the use of privileged accounts.
+To establish the framework and procedures by which University information technology (IT) accounts are managed and secured, and set guidelines for the use of privileged access and elevated access accounts.

-Definitions of terms used in this document are provided in the overarching Policy (Information Technology Security Policy).
+Definitions of additional terms used in this document are provided in the overarching Information technology security policy.

-- Suspected or known security incidents must be reported to University Cyber and Digital Security and remediation is coordinated from that office.
+- Suspected or known security incidents are reported to the Information Technology Services (ITS) Cyber and Digital Security Team by emailing firstname.lastname@example.org and remediation will be coordinated from that office.